The spelling is different but the meaning is the same. Work and camp! Work and RV! Your RV lifestyle can be supported by working on the road.

 As I said earlier, I'm living my RV Vagabond lifestyle while building this website.

-I'm doing it with the help of SBI, Site Build It, a wonderful Canadian company that leads you step by step through the creation process, even if you don't know a thing about websites.
+I'm doing it with the help of SBI, Solo Build It, a wonderful Canadian company that leads you step by step through the creation process, even if you don't know a thing about websites.
 I'm doing it at my own pace.
 My goal is that it be a help to others who want to become an RV Vagabond in their own fashion.

 I am also building, with a partner, who